wildlifeevoeco/CaribouSwimming/paper/manuscript.md

 patches) to reach a fitness equilibrium.
-While this is an ultimate explanation to a series of proximate observations, it is possible for density-dependent habitat selection to operate at such a fine-scale (Webber and Vander Wal 2018).
+While this is an ultimate explanation to a series of proximate observations, it is possible for density-dependent habitat selection to operate at such a fine-scale (Webber & Vander Wal 2018).
 Evidence from the Sable Island horse (Equus ferus caballus) system corroborates our suggestion that swimming among islands could be driven by density-dependent habitat selection (van Beest et al. 2014).
 For horses, selection for high quality habitat was highest when population density was low, but individuals tended to settle in lower quality habitats as population density increased, following Ideal Free Distribution theory (van Beest et al. 2014).
 Taken together, caribou may follow density-dependent habitat selection (Wittmer et al. 2007) and as population density increased, forage was depleted and competition increased.

-### Predator avoidance

 Predator avoidance could contribute to swimming behaviour of caribou in our system as well as others (Miller 2002).
 Unlike elsewhere in the